-With overdose deaths soaring, DEA issues warning about fentanyl-laced pills
+With overdose deaths soaring, DEA warns about fentanyl-, meth-laced pills

-The United States saw a record number of drug overdose deaths last year — more than 93,000, which marked an increase of almost 30 percent from 2019.
+The United States saw a record number of drug overdose deaths last year — more than 93,000, an increase of almost 30 percent from 2019.

 Officials said the DEA hasn’t issued such a public safety alert since 2015, when the agency warned that agents were seeing an alarming amount of heroin laced with fentanyl.
 Fentanyl, even in much smaller amounts, is deadlier than street heroin.